Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 6|                  -> deliver all unsent messages to current user
 ```

-### GRPC vs Wire Protocol

-For GRPC, most of the handling was done was split between client side and server side.
-This decision was made because GRPC automatically generated the functions for the Chat service, so it made sense to just call those functions on the server directly and let GRPC handle the rest.
-However, with our wire protocol, we had to implement the functions ourselves, so we decided to have the client send the op code and the server would handle the rest.
-As a result, for our wire protocol implementation, the handling was almost completely done on the server side, with the client only sending the op code and the server handling the rest.
-The client would send the op code and the server would handle the rest, and then send back a response to the client.

-We decided to rewrite the functions inside the GRPC implementation for this reason.
-However, we tried to share as much common code as possible, while also handling the specifics of GRPC.
-Future implementations would likely abstract all functions to be shared across both implementations.
+The general form of our wire protocol is a 4-byte unsigned integer operation code, followed by a pipe character, followed by the relevant information in each particular request.
+We encode the whole packet using `utf-8` before sending across a socket.
+We chose to use `utf-8` because it is the most common encoding used for text, and it is the default encoding for Python.
+We chose to use a 4-byte unsigned integer for the operation code because it gave us the flexibility to add more potential operations in the future.

-### Wire Protocol Threading
+### Wire Protocol Design

 For our wire protocol implementation, we decided to use threading in the server to handle multiple clients at once.
-We decided to use threading because it was the easiest way to handle multiple clients at once.
 We used locks to ensure that all threads inside of the server could alter the data when one thread was trying to access it.

+Our wire protocol server stores all accounts in a dictionary, with each username mapped to the queued messages.
+We also keep a dictionary of online users, with each username mapped to the socket that the user is connected to.
+This allowed us to easily check if a user was online or not, and to send messages to the correct socket.

-In addition, we decided to use a thread to listen on the client side for any messages transmitted from the server side so we could continuously listen for messages from the server.
+Our wire protocol client runs a continuous loop that takes in user input and sends it to the server.
+It also runs a separate thread that listens for any messages from the server.
+This allows the client to continuously listen for messages from the server, and to send messages to the server.

 ### Testing and handling edge cases

 In order to create a robust chat app, we wanted to make sure that all of our code worked as intended.
 To do this, we wrote tests for all functions within the GRPC and wire protocol chat implementations, as well as the wire protocol we implemented itself.
 Our tests were able to handle multiple edge cases we thought of, detailed below.
-We also manually tested to make sure that the server could handle multiple clients at once, and that the server could handle multiple messages being sent at once.
+In addition to the tests we wrote, we also manually tested to make sure that each of the edge cases below were performing as expected, and also other scenarios like connecting multiple clients to the server, and that the server could handle multiple messages being sent at once.

 Edge cases and expected behavior:
 * User tries to create an account with a pipe character inside